zdravkov/kendo-docs/api/framework/datasource.md

 ### batch `Boolean` *(default: false)*

 If set to `true` the data source will batch CRUD operation requests.
-For example updating two data items would cause one HTTP request instead of two during [sync](#methods-sync).
+For example updating two data items would cause one HTTP request instead of two.
 By default the data source makes a HTTP request for every CRUD operation.

 > The changed data items are sent by default as `models`.
 This can be changed via the [parameterMap](#configuration-transport.parameterMap) option.